NX-AI/mlstm_kernels/scripts/README.md

 * **Software Stack** : ROCm 6.4
 * **PyTorch** : with TunableOp support enabled

-> ⚠️ Your results may vary based on ROCm/PyTorch version and system configuration.
+A Dockerfile and corresponding environment file are included in the repository to help reproduce the environment:

+* `envs/hf_model_benchmark_amd.dockerfile`
+* `envs/environment_pt240_rocm64.txt`

+> 🐳 The Docker image used for benchmarking was built using the above files.
+While they provide a tested baseline, your results may still vary depending on your specific system configuration and ROCm/PyTorch version.

 ## ⚡️Tuning for `--ttft` benchmark